bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ```
 This query computes the cumulative sum over a row and all of its preceding rows.

+Note: for most window functions, BodoSQL returns `NULL` if the specified window frame
+is empty or all `NULL`.
+Exceptions to this behavior are noted.

 Window functions perform a series of steps as followed:

 1. Partition the data by `PARTITION_COLUMN`.
 This is effectively a groupby operation on `PARTITION_COLUMN`.